 c.
 Both (a) and (b)

 |Q.3- ______________ means transfer of ownership, management and control of public sector enterprises to the private sector.|

 |1-a, 2-c , 3-b|

 For more data on Economics Class 11 Syllabus, Commerce notifications and sample papers for Class 11 Commerce, stay tuned to BYJU’S.

 What is privatisation example?

 Example: Before 2012, In the state of Washington, before 2012, the liquor sales were controlled and operated by the government.
 The state-regulated when and how the liquor was sold and collected the revenue.
-But, in 2012, the government privatized liquor sales.
-After privatization, private businesses could sell liquor to the general public.
+However, in 2012, the government privatized liquor sales.
+After privatisation, private businesses could sell liquor to the general public.

 What are the pros of privatisation?

 3. Short term outlook.